Trump and Biden clash over U.S. wildfires as campaign turns to climate change

 As disaster teams scoured the ruins of dwellings engulfed by flames amid chaotic evacuations last week, Oregon’s emergency management authorities said they had yet to account for 22 people reported missing in the fires.

-At least two dozen people have perished in California wildfires since mid-August, and one fatality has been confirmed in Washington state.
+At least 25 people have perished in California wildfires since mid-August, and one fatality has been confirmed in Washington state.
+More than 6,200 homes and other structures have been lost, according to figures from all three states.

 FIRES FOCUS CAMPAIGN ON CLIMATE